Key takeaways:

 - West Virginia

-How much is an HVAC license in NJ?
+How much does an HVACR license cost in NJ?

 Here’s how the costs break down: